Skip to main content

 To help simplify and encourage submissions, a two-part submission process is used:

 The Project Summary should outline what the project is, who was involved in it and their role(s), and how it demonstrates excellence (see Evaluation Criteria).
-This document is submitted as a PDF and may contain both text and images; however, no external documents or links will be considered.

 Step two: The Jury will review all eligible submissions and determine the shortlist.
 All applicants will be notified of the review status, and those who are shortlisted will be made public.
 Lead applicants of the shortlisted projects will be invited to submit a full application.